beling/book-pl/src/ch18-01-all-the-places-for-patterns.md

 <span class="caption">Listing 18-3: Using a pattern in a `for` loop to
 destructure a tuple</span>

-The code in Listing 18-3 will print the following:
+The code in listing 18-3 will print the following:

 ```text
 {{#include ../listings/ch18-patterns-and-matching/listing-18-03/output.txt}}